 By Amy Gorin, MS, RDN

-Embrace the new year with a "new year, same me" mindset.
+I recommend embracing the new year with a "new year, same me" mindset.
 Yup, you don't have to completely recreate yourself every 365 days.
-Find out how to live a new year as the same you!
+Find out how to live a new year as the same you–and have a very happy new year nonetheless.

 Every January 1, each of our social media feeds is flooded with friends' and family members' posts proudly stating, "new year, new me."
 They declare they're going to overhaul their lifestyle to become the best version of themselves yet.

 I have to admit: I've already started on making my goals for the new year come to light.
-Because I want to be uber productive in the new year (for work and wedding planning!), I recently spent hours reorganizing and re-decorating my home office.
+Because I want to be uber productive in the new year (for work and wedding planning an actual reception after the pandemic ends!), I recently spent hours reorganizing and re-decorating my home office.

-I flagged all the things that make me not want to work for hours in there, and I went at fixing them.
+I flagged all the things that make me not want to work for hours in there, and I went to fix them.
 I moved a couch into the room so I have multiple seating choices, and I ordered a spinal-support desk chair.
 I hung new artwork that makes me smile on the wall, and I added a candle to my desk.

-And of course, being able to take a break with the foot massager that my fiancé got me for my birthday sure does help!
-I have many other productivity goals for the new year (work, working out, healthy cooking, fun!), and I've definitely got a lot of new and old goals to crush.
+And of course, being able to take a break with the foot massager that my husband got me for my birthday a couple of years ago sure does help!
+I have many other productivity goals for the new year–work, working out, healthy cooking, fun!–and I've definitely got a lot of new and old goals to crush.

 Why it's OK to Focus on Small Changes